Molecular Oncology and Biomarkers Program

 Phone: 706-723-0029 office 706-721-4121 laboratory

-My laboratory research is mainly focused on obesity/cachexia, liver cancer and cancer metabolism studies.
-We are specifically interested in identifying novel cytokines and transcription factors and investigating their function in the liver and adipose tissue metabolic pathways and their potential role in the initiation and progression of liver cancer, obesity and cachexia.
+My laboratory research is mainly focused on liver cancer, obesity and obesity-associated liver disease.
+We are specifically interested in identifying novel cytokines and transcription factors and investigating their specific function in the liver and adipose tissues and their potential involvement in the initiation and progression of liver cancer, obesity and obesity-associated fatty liver disease.

 Liver cancer is one of the leading causes of cancer deaths worldwide.
-Therefore, it is very essential to study and understand liver cancer at the cellular and molecular levels to discover specific molecular targets for reducing the cancer burden.
-My laboratory utilizes advanced techniques such as RNAseq, Mass-Spec and cytokine arrays to identify genes that are differentially expressed in the liver cancer compared to normal liver.
-Subsequently, we generate gene knockout and transgenic mouse models to investigate the specific functions of these genes in the initiation and progression of liver cancer.
+Therefore, it is very essential to investigate and understand liver cancer at the cellular and molecular levels to discover specific molecular targets for this deadly cancer.
+My laboratory utilizes advanced techniques such as RNAseq, Mass-Spec and cytokine/protein arrays to identify genes that are differentially expressed in the liver cancer compared to normal liver.
+Subsequently, we generate gene knockout and transgenic mouse models to investigate the specific functions of these genes in the initiation and progression of liver cancer and liver cancer cell metabolic adaptation.

 Elattar S, Dimri M, Satyanarayana A. The Tumor Secretory Factor Zag Promotes White Adipose Tissue Browning and Energy Wasting, FASEB J 2018 Mar 23: fj201701465RR. doi: 10.
 1096/fj.201701465RR.
 [Epub ahead of print]